akka/akka-samples/akka-sample-kafka-to-sharding-scala/README.md

 12:06:59.711 INFO  [run-main-0          ] s.s.embeddedkafka.KafkaBroker$        Topic 'user-events' with 128 partitions created
 ```

-If you want to use a different Kafka cluster then then update the `applications.conf`s in each project to point to your
+If you want to use a different Kafka cluster then update the `applications.conf`s in each project to point to your
 Kafka broker if not running on `localhost:9092`.